Vertexwahn/rules_qt6/README.md

 ## Contributions

-Any improvments to the Qt6 build experience using Bazel are welcome.
+Any improvements to the Qt6 build experience using Bazel are welcome.
 Maybe you have solved this problem already.
+In this case,
-In this case I would appreciate it when you could share your efforts under some permissive license.
+I would appreciate it when you could share your efforts under some permissive license.

 ## License

-This work is puplish under Apache 2.0 License.
+This work is puplished under Apache 2.0 License.
-This works builds on top of https://github.com/justbuchanan/bazel_rules_qt
+This work builds on top of https://github.com/justbuchanan/bazel_rules_qt

 The original project is contained in the `third_party` folder of this project with all license notes included.